cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 ## Target Authoring Workflow

-Targets are still stored as rows in `task_config["targets"]`, and the existing table-based editing workflow is unchanged.
+Targets are still stored as rows in `task_config["targets"]`, and the table-based editing workflow now includes both static and active display style.

+Each target has two visual states:
+- static style: `target_color` plus `target_opacity`, used while the cursor is outside the target
+- active style: `target_active_color` plus `target_active_opacity`, used immediately when the cursor enters the target

+The active style switch is deterministic visual feedback and does not depend on the animation settings.
+The animation settings still control optional effects such as the hold progress ring and success pop.

 The Target Layout Editor now supports two complementary ways of building layouts: